drug-design/course/docs/chapters/structure-based-design.md

 #### Incorporating Binding Features of the Water Molecule

-Based on this analysis it was deduced that the incorporation of the binding features of the water molecule into the inhibitor structure would be beneficial because its displacement should be energetically favored.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/incorporating-binding-features-water-molecule-740705e2'><i class='fa fa-play' aria-hidden='true'></i></button>Based on this analysis it was deduced that the incorporation of the binding features of the water molecule into the inhibitor structure would be beneficial because its displacement should be energetically favored.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.